wildyrando/Bee-Shorter/README.md

 ## Contact

-If you have any questions or inquiries regarding Bee Shorter, you can reach out to the project maintainers by email at sheverando@wildy.id
+If you have any questions or inquiries regarding Bee Shorter, you can reach out to the project maintainers by email at hai@wildyrando.com

 Thank you for playing Bee Shorter and enjoy the game!

-## Demo

-for demo you can visit https://demo.wildy.id/bee-shorter/